Danielement321/LLM4Beginner/README.md

     python trainDecoder.py

+As for the VIT, run

+    python trainVIT.py

+This will automatically download CIFAR-10 dataset for training.
+You can change it to any dataset easily.

 Please note that you should first modify `config.py` according to your device.

 ## Generate
-A generation task is given in `Generate.ipynb`.
+A generation task is given in `Generate.ipynb`, the generation includes random generation (start with random tokens) and context generation (start with given context).
 Before generating, please make sure that your trained weights is ready.
 Enjoy!

 ## Attention Visualization
 An example for attention map visualization is in `AttentionMap.ipynb`.
 This note book first execute context generation task and then plot the attention score for specific layer and heads.
+Currently this notebook only supports the visualization of text transformer, and support of VIT will be included in the future.